VladStPetre/homelab/README.md

 It started with hosting Home Assistant in docker, went with the flow and now there are several services for - infra/monitoring/media/utils.

+For a bit more details please check more [blog-like docs](https://vladstpetre.github.io/homelab/)

 ## what I learn doing it?

 - Self-hosting